ObjectProfile/Pharo2VW/README.md

 1. In this example, create a bundle called `MyBundle`, and add the package `MyPackage` in that bundle
 2. For `MyPackage`, rightclick then select the option `File into...`.
 3. Select the file `MySpaceInVW.st` and load it.
 4. If you get some error loading the file.
 Delete the loaded code, and fix the problem in pharo.
-(Common errors: your code have '{}', or your code have '..', etc )
+(Common errors: your code have some pharo things, etc )
 5. At this point your code is loaded in visualworks all classes in the same package.
 Probably now you need the classes have the same package organization.
 In that case try to use the next piece of code.

 ```Smalltalk